F1 given new deadline by Massa’s lawyers – who label Hamilton’s 2008 title a ‘sham’

 CAS may only be involved in F1 matters relating to the FIA’s Anti-Doping Disciplinary Committee.

-Massa’s best-finish in F1 turned out to be that 2008 season as he retired in 2017 while Hamilton has gone on to win six more titles with Mercedes, holding the joint-record of seven F1 World Championships with Michael Schumacher.
+Massa’s best finish in F1 turned out to be that 2008 season as he retired in 2017, while Hamilton has gone on to win six more titles with Mercedes, holding the joint-record of seven F1 World Championships with Michael Schumacher.